1 in 10 Dogs Will Get Kidney Disease. Here’s What to Do

 What are the symptoms?

-Often the first symptom of kidney failure a pet parent will notice is increased water consumption.
-Pets with kidney disease may also have urinary incontinence, vomiting, diarrhea, bad breath, blindness, depression or lethargy—all of which may be signs that the kidneys’ multitasking capacity is impaired.
-Another sign of kidney failure—elevations in BUN and creatinine levels—typically occurs when the kidneys have lost 75 percent of their function, which has made its treatment challenging.
-However, Idexx Laboratories offers a blood test, SDMA (symmetric dimethylarginine), which catches kidney failure at the 40 percent mark and allows earlier intervention.
+Often, the first symptom of kidney failure a pet parent will notice is increased water consumption.
+Pets with kidney disease may also have urinary incontinence, vomiting, diarrhea, bad breath, blindness, depression or lethargy — all of which may be signs that the kidneys’ multitasking capacity is impaired.
+Another sign of kidney failure — elevations in BUN and creatinine levels — typically occurs when the kidneys have lost 75 percent of their function, which has made its treatment challenging.
+Idexx Laboratories does offer a blood test, SDMA (symmetric dimethylarginine), which catches kidney failure at the 40 percent mark and allows earlier intervention.

 Treatment goals for kidney failure in dogs are life-long and supportive, aimed at improving quality of life and slowing disease progression.
 If your pup has CRD, you can approach the disease from an integrative approach, maintaining quality of life and slowing kidney degeneration.

 Since the kidneys perform numerous functions, various medications are used to address specific disorders.
 ACE (angiotensin-converting-enzyme)–inhibitors are prescribed for hypertension and/or urine protein loss, antacids like famotidine or omeprazole for GI ulcers and overly acidic stomach, maropitant, and metoclopramide for nausea.
 When indicated, phosphate binders reduce nausea, and potassium supplements boost low levels.

 Your veterinary team can teach you how to give subcutaneous fluids at home, if needed, to hydrate your dog and flush out toxins.
 You can also encourage your pup to increase their water intake by providing a pet water fountain, adding wet food to their diet, and placing clean bowls with fresh water in multiple rooms.